Tax implications of selling an inherited property: the full breakdown.

 We can purchase a home with existing liens, a large mortgage, huge repairs and title issues.

-We can purchase a home that’s in GREAT condition and we can take on a home that is uninhabitable and wrought with an infestation.
+The pros of selling to us is, we can purchase a home that’s in GREAT condition and we can take on a home that is uninhabitable and wrought with an infestation.

 We’re creative, and we’re committed to giving your an offer that puts the most amount of money in your pocket.
 Call us at (704) 859-8675 or fill out the form below and let us find out how we can work with you (and your co-heirs) to get the property taken care of.